 The bases are tough-as-nails steel and include the required bolts and screws for assembly.
 Some owners decided to use clamps instead, and they recommend eight.

 Kayak Racks for RV Options (limited)

-Unfortunately, there aren’t a lot of options for kayak racks for RVs without custom making something, which can get pricey.
-In lieu of a quality and affordable standard vertical kayak rack for your RV, another option worth considering is a kayak trailer.
+Unfortunately, there aren’t a lot of options for kayak racks for RVs without some customization, which can get pricey.
+One of the best options is to get the VENN Rooftop Basket & J-Bar Kayak Rack that offers multiple ways to carry a large variety gear on top of your RV or other vehicle.
+Another option worth considering is a kayak trailer.